713 Naval Air Squadron

-713 Naval Air Squadron (713 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which was disbanded in late 1945.
-It was first formed from 445 (Fleet Spotter Recomaissance) Flight in 1936 and operated with Fairey Seafox floatplanes from RAF Kalafrana at the onset of the Second World War and subsequently integrated into 700 Naval Air Squadron in January 1940.
-The squadron was re-established at HMS Urley, RNAS Ronaldsway, Isle of Man, in December 1944, functioning as a Torpedo Bomber Reconnaissance Training Squadron, where it operated with Fairey Barracuda aircraft.
+713 Naval Air Squadron (713 NAS), also referred to as 713 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It last operated Fairey Barracuda torpedo and dive bomber aircraft, from 1944 to when the squadron was disbanded in late 1945.

+It was first formed from 445 (Fleet Spotter Recomaissance) Flight in 1936 and operated with Fairey Seafox floatplanes from RAF Kalafrana at the onset of the Second World War and subsequently integrated into 700 Naval Air Squadron, in January 1940.

+The squadron was re-established at HMS Urley, RNAS Ronaldsway, Isle of Man, in December 1944, functioning as a Torpedo Bomber Reconnaissance Training Squadron.

 History

 Catapult flight / squadron (1936-1940)

 713 Naval Air Squadron can trace its roots back to 1935 when 445 (Fleet Spotter Recomaissance) Flight, FAA, of the Royal Air Force was formed on 30 August 1935.
 713 (Catapult) Flight, FAA, formed on 15 July 1936 at Royal Air Force Kalafrana, a Seaplane Station and flying boat base in Malta, by redesignating 445 (Fleet Spotter Recomaissance) Flight, FAA.
 It operated Hawker Osprey III, a two-seat fleet spotter and reconnaissance biplane and Fairey Seafox, a reconnaissance seaplane.